franzqat/containerinfo/README.md

 ### Installation

-To install the chart, download the `containerinfo-0.1.0.tgz` chart from the releases [PLACEHOLDER](LINK)
+To install the chart, download the `containerinfo-0.1.0.tgz` chart from the [releases page](https://github.com/franzqat/containerinfo/releases/tag/0.1.0)

 After, to install the chart you need to run the following command: